moehriegitt/hob3l/doc/jsformat.md

 ## 'worldPos'

+If non-empty, the first entry will be the default world view.
+All entries get a button to switch.

 An array of matrices defining a standard camera view.
 Each entry is a map with the following slots:

   - 'name' : string;
      The name of the view (for generating a button to switch to this view).
+     If this is boolean false, this will not show up as a button.

-  - 'mat' : array of number;
+  - 'mat' : array[16] of float;
      A 16 entry (4x4) matrix with indices 0..3 forming the first column, defining the transformation for this view.
+     If this is missing, the worldPos matrix will not be reset.

+  - 'cam' : array[3] of float;
+     A 3 entry matrix with the camera position (in meter [m]).
+     If this is missing, the camera position will not be reset.

 The default view is the unit matrix.